Table of Contents

 Use SCP Command to Transfer Files/Folders in Linux

-SCP command is used to copy files between to systems in a secure way.
+SCP command is used to copy files between two systems in a secure way.
 SCP stands for Secure Copy which copies files or directories securely.
-By using SCP command you can copy or transfer files from the remote system to the remote system or remote system to the local system.
-SCP command encrypts data and passwords sent to another system for security.
-In this tutorial, you are going to learn how to use SCP command to transfer files/folders in Linux.
+By using this command you can copy or transfer files from the remote system to the remote system or remote system to the local system.
+It encrypts data and passwords sent to another system for security.
+In this tutorial, you are going to learn how to use the SCP command to transfer files/folders in Linux.

 scp [OPTION] [[email protected]]SOURCE_HOST:filename1 [[email protected]]DESTINATION_HOST:filename2

 -CThis option used for compressing data before sending it.